⭐️⭐️⭐️⭐️⭐️ Top rated on TripAdvisor

 → City tour of Berat

-→ Free time in Berat at the afternoon
+→ Free time in Berat in the afternoon

 Overnight in Berat, Albania